manticoresoftware/manticoresearch-php/docs/indices.md

 ======
 Return statistics about index: documents, size, chunks, as well as query statistics.

+`body` is optional.
+It support `pattern` as a property/performance metric to filter upon.

         $params = [
             'index' => 'testrt',
             'body' => [